 From Poznan it was north to the Polish coastline where we visited the old Hanseatic port city of Gdansk, the beach resort of Sopot and the Hel peninsula, where the weather was surprisingly cold.

 After Gdansk we headed back inland to Lublin, another lovely Polish city with a charming old town, only to finish the trip in the capital of Warsaw.
 For a quick impression I recommend taking a look through our Paliparan Twitter feed, as I posted a couple of pictures and travel notes there.

 Of course, a full trip report covering all these destinations will be posted in the future, but for now I’d like to take the opportunity to talk about one single aspect of the trip.

-Previously, I shared my thoughts about life in Greece in the age of the corona virus, and I couldn’t think how different life in Poland seemed to be.
+Previously, I shared my thoughts about life in Greece in the age of the corona virus, and I couldn’t help but think how different life in Poland seemed to be.

 One aspect in which Poland seemed pretty much the same as any other country I’ve visited during the corona crisis were the COVID-19 measures taken at hotels.